eb3 visa processing time

 Schedule a Consultation

 Going through any immigration process alone is never a good idea.
 Like with any legal situation, it's best to have an expert by your side.
 VisaNation Law Group attorneys have spent years working with employers and foreign-born employees alike and have helped them work and live in the U.S. They specialize in employment-based visas and green cards.
-Have questions about your EB-3 processing time in 2021?
+Have questions about your EB-3 processing time in 2023 or 2024?
 Click the button above to schedule a consultation with a VisaNation Law Group attorney and tell us about your case.